jumpinjackie/forge-e33-mod/design/WHITE.md

 ```
 2W
 Creature - Nevron
+Performs a silencing combo — {2}{W}, {T}: Target creature an opponent controls loses all abilities until end of turn.
+Protects its allies — {1}{W}, {T}: Put a shield counter on target creature you control.
 When this creature dies, target opponent creates a Lumina token.
-{2}{W}, {T}: Target creature an opponent controls loses all abilities until end of turn.
-{1}{W}, {T}: Put a shield counter on target creature you control.
+(It's an artifact with "{T}, Sacrifice this artifact: Scry 1.")

 2/2
 ```